marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 //where 'days' is the name of a String array containing the days of the week
 ```

-The 'SpinnerListModel' is need for that to work, as if it wouldn't be.
+The `SpinnerListModel` is need for that to work, as opposed to `SpinnerNumberModel`.
 So, doing that will create the following:

 ![A customised spinner](../../Images/Chapter-IV/Text_Fields/day_spin.png)